sunseekker1/cas-fee-project-2/README.md

 open Browser at localhost:3500
 ```

-**REST API**
+**REST API - With Installation of Local MongoDB**
 Make sure you have installed mongodb on your local machine
-On Windows you need to modify the installation location of the mongodb bin directory in the package.json install script to fetch your installation
+Make sure you have uncommented the connection string for local mongodb in config.js
 ```
 $ cd rest-api
 $ npm install